flevet/PoCA/README.md

-# PoCA: Point Clouds Analyst
+# PoCA: Point Cloud Analyst
 PoCA is the direct continuation of SR-Tesseler and Coloc-Tesseler.
 SR-Tesseler has been released in 2015 and, since then, I worked in parralel on extending SR-Tesseler and developing Coloc-Tesseler.
 As some point, SR-Tesseler became a monster when speaking of coding, and doing any modification was painful.
 Similarly, I needed to clear the Coloc-Tesseler code to be able to make it available.
 I therefore decided last summer to re-code completely the platform.
 PoCA will be the result of this decision and integrate SR-, Coloc-Tesseler and much more in a single software platform.

 I released a a new preliminary version for the workshop I will animate at Mifobio 2021.
 The manual has not been updated since the version 0.1.0.